SwethaModala/Secure-Data-Hiding-In-Images-Using-Steganography/README.md

-# Image Steganography in Python
+# Secure Data Hiding in Image Using Steganography

 ## Description
 This project demonstrates basic **steganography**, a method of hiding secret messages inside an image by modifying pixel values.
 The program allows users to encrypt a message into an image and later decrypt it using a passcode.